steel9/CSClock/README.md

 # CSClock

-**0.2.0-UNSTABLE.
-DO NOT DOWNLOAD FOR USAGE.
-FOR USAGE, PLEASE DOWNLOAD CSCLOCK FROM THE MASTER BRANCH.**

 **A C# application which keeps track of the time you spend on your computer, by setting limits.
 It will then alert you when your computer time is out.
 Note that CSClock doesn't *prevent* you from using the computer after the limit is reached, but it *alerts* you.**

 0.2.0 news: